I made a mistake on my taxes

 Have a different tax issue?
 Browse common issues and situations at Get Help.

 Is your tax problem more complex?
-If your issue is causing you financial hardship, you have tried repeatedly and aren't receiving a response from the IRS, or you feel your taxpayer rights are being violated, consider contacting Taxpayer Advocate Service (TAS).
+If your issue is causing you financial hardship, you've tried repeatedly and aren't receiving a response from the IRS, or you feel your taxpayer rights are being violated, consider contacting Taxpayer Advocate Service (TAS).

 Do you feel that you need help from a tax professional but can’t afford one?
 You may be eligible for representation from an attorney, certified public accountant (CPA), or enrolled agent associated with a Low Income Taxpayer Clinic.